corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapp-custom-serializers.md

 ## Serializer Location

-Custom serializer classes should follow the rules for including classes found in cordapp-build-systems
+Custom serializer classes should follow the rules for including classes found in [Building and installing a CorDapp](cordapp-build-systems.md)

 ## Writing a Custom Serializer